aerth/cosgo/README.md

 1. Extract the archive.
 2. Copy the binary to /usr/local/bin/ ( or extract everything to C:/cosgo/ )
 3. Run `cosgo` from the command line.
-This will listen on all interfaces, port 8080.
+This will listen on all interfaces, port 8080 and create static/templates directories.
 4. Edit templates, static files

 Building from source: